davidlougheed/strkit/README.md

 [![PyPI version](https://badge.fury.io/py/strkit.svg)](https://badge.fury.io/py/strkit)

-STRkit is a short tandem repeat (STR) genotyping and analysis toolkit for long read sequencing data.
+STRkit is a short tandem repeat (STR) genotyping and analysis toolkit for long read sequencing data (both HiFi and ONT).
 The STRkit software package is written in Python and is available in the PyPI package registry or as a Docker container.

 STRkit's main advantages over other callers include:
 * Better performance in some [benchmarking assessments](https://doi.org/10.1101/gr.280766.125) versus other tools;